pkgw/onegoodtutorial/content/in-depth/installation-instructions.md

 install*.
 In most cases, your installation instructions can be just a few sentences, and need not live on their own page.

-The trick is that making your software easy to install might require a fair amount of effort on your part — especially if you’re not familiar with modern software packaging systems.
+The catch is that making your software easy to install might require a fair amount of effort on your part — especially if you’re not familiar with modern software packaging systems.
 We contend, however, that investing time in mastering these systems is one of the best ways you can spend your time as a